Home » All Posts » Manufacturing Overhead: How to Calculate Labor Cost by Job

 4. What are some examples of manufacturing overhead costs?

-Examples include factory rent, utilities (electricity, water), property taxes, insurance, depreciation of factory equipment, and maintenance costs.
+Examples include factory rent, utilities (electricity, water), property taxes, insurance, depreciation of factory equipment, cost of waste, recycling or disposal, and maintenance costs.

 5. What is the formula for calculating total manufacturing overhead?